balena-io/docs/pages/learn/more/collected-data.md

 ## Device data collected by the supervisor

-Data are submitted to Mixpanel from {{ $names.company.lower }}-managed devices on the events listed in the table below.
+Data are submitted to Amplitude from {{ $names.company.lower }}-managed devices on the events listed in the table below.
 Submitted packets [may contain][supervisor-data-mask] the following information:

 * Application ID and name